NXS #4: Algorithmic AnxietySize: 38x15 cmPages: 56

-NXS issue #3 Viral Bodies investigates the changing concepts of gender and identity norms in the digital space, and open the discussion to many possible speculations and to their real world implications.
-Kicking off the issue with a starting piece by Reba Maybury, over 20 fellow contributors explore social conventions, share intimate moments and experiences of pain, love, hate and fear.
-They delve into authenticity in the non-human sphere, they code accidental bigotry on the internet.
+NXS #3 Viral Bodies investigates the changing concepts of gender and identity norms in the digital space, and opens the discussion to many possible speculations and their real world implications.
+Kicking off the issue with a piece by Reba Maybury, over 20 fellow contributors subsequently explore social conventions, share intimate moments and experiences of pain, love, hate and fear.
+They delve into authenticity in the non-human sphere, or code accidental bigotry on the internet.
 Science fiction writer Alan Dean Foster blurs the lines of reality, transmitting what is real and what not in a dystopian society.
 Political art critic Penny Rafferty unravels the minds of tech giants while artistic researcher Addie Wagenknecht questions the diffusing lines between virtual technology and working bodies in reality.

 WITH CONTRIBUTIONS BYReba Maybury (UK)Dario Alva (ES)Josefin Arnell (SE)Jonathan Castro (PE)Lois Cohen (NL)Jesse Darling (UK)Vita Evangelista (BR)Alan Dean Foster (US)Gaika (UK)Jahmal B Golden (US)Sophie Hardeman (NL)Manique Hendricks (NL)Gui Machiavelli (BR)Mary Maggic (US)Simone C.Niquille (CH)Norman Orro (EE)Clara Pacotte (FR)Pinar & Viola (NL & FR)Penny Rafferty (UK)Addie Wagenknecht (US)Melek Zertal (DZ)Lil Miquela (US)Indiana Roma Voss (NL)

-The topic of NXS issue #2 Synthetic Selves centres on how the self is understood in the digital era, investigating whether we have full agency in constructing ourselves and what kind of images of ourselves we are broadcasting.
+NXS #2 Synthetic Selves centres on how the self is understood in the digital era, by investigating whether we have full agency in constructing ourselves and what kind of images of ourselves we are broadcasting.
 Online environments are playgrounds for our identities and places for becoming the other.
 At face value, online platforms seem to promise us the opportunity to become anyone we want.
-Yet what happens online has consequences in the physical world.
-And what happens online is supported by the physical systems in which we grow up and live.
+Yet what happens online has consequences in the physical world, and, what happens online is supported by the physical systems in which we grow up and live.
 Technology not only mediates the narratives of our daily lives, it shapes them.

-NXS Issue #1: Cyber Sensuality aims to explore the emotional and sensual side of hardware, software and algorithms, that normally have been assessed by their functionality, aesthetics and ethics.
+NXS #1 Cyber Sensuality aims to explore the emotional and sensual side of hardware, software and algorithms, that normally have been assessed by their functionality, aesthetics and ethics.

 WITH CONTRIBUTIONS BYInes alpha (FR) Trudy Barber (US) Katrina Burch (UK/NL) Marilou Chabert (FR) Scry de Doria (FR) Aiden Doyle (AU) Jason Ebeyer (AU) ElpopoSangre (FR) Esteban Gonzalez (FR) Olga Mikh Fedorova (RU/BE) Margaret V Haines (CA) Min Jie (CN) Anja Kaiser (DE) Jacob Kerray (UK) Célestin Krier (FR) Agnese Krivade (LV) LA HORDE (FR) Hector Latrille (FR) Matt McMullen (USA) PrismViews (US) Rachel-Rose O'Leary (IE) Raf Rennie (CA) Reese Riley(USA) Nicole Ruggiero (USA) Helin Sahin (US/TR) Jack Self (UK) Yung Soft (FR) Marie Tomanová (CZ/USA) Ultrabianka (AT) Lauris Veips (LV) Janine Vermeulen (NL) Bruno Zhu (PT/NL) Agnieszka Zimolag (PL/NL)

-Get in touch with us through mail at email@example.com or follow us on Instagram and Facebook
+Get in touch with us through email@example.com or follow us on Instagram and Facebook